 - Poll specific metrics beyond the basic metrics gathered by cloud service APIs, including OS, memory, and other detailed metrics retrieved by SAM application monitors.

-- Use SAM application monitoring templates to poll cloud-based applications and services.
+- Use SAM application monitors and templates to poll applications deployed in the cloud.

 - Display cloud instance/VM details in AppStack for quick troubleshooting across your environment.

 - Develop and deploy custom script monitors for PowerShell, Nagios, Linux/UNIX, and Windows.

 Assign Custom Properties to nodes.

 To learn more, see Manage a cloud instance/VM as an Orion Platform node.

 For optimal performance, SolarWinds recommends the following limits for cloud monitoring:

 - Up to 1,000 volumes to monitor

 - Up to 1,000 instances/VMs managed as nodes